Introduction

 Synthetic intelligence refers to the wider field of artificially-composed intelligent systems that do and do not correspond to Humanism’s traditions.
 These systems, however, can complement and combine with human cognition, intuition, creativity, abstraction and discovery.
 Inevitably, both are forever altered by such diverse amalgamations.

 The history of AI and the history of the philosophy of AI are intertwined, from Leibniz to Turing to Dreyfus to today.
 Thought experiments drive technologies, which drive a shift in the understanding of what intelligence itself is and might become, and back and forth.
 This extends well beyond the European philosophical tradition.
-In our work, important touchstones include those drawn from Deng-era China's invocation of cybernetics as the basis of industrial mass mobilization, and the Eastern European connotations of AI, which include what Stanislaw Lem called an ‘existential’ technology.
+In our work, important touchstones include those drawn from Deng-era China's invocation of cybernetics as the basis of industrial mass mobilization, and the Eastern European connotations of AI, which include what Stanislaw Lem called an ‘existential’ technology (the topic of Bogna Konior's article in the first issue of the Antikythera journal).
 Many of these touchpoints contrast with Western individualized and individualistic and anthropomorphic models that dominate contemporary debates on so-called AI ethics and safety.

 Historically, AI and the Philosophy of AI have evolved in a tight coupling, informing and delimiting one another.
 But as the artificial evolution of AI accelerates, the conceptual vocabulary that has helped to bring it about may not be sufficient to articulate what it is and what it might become.
 Asking if AI can genuinely “think” according to the standards set forth by Kant in Critique of Pure Reason is like asking if this creature discovered in the New World is actually an “animal” as defined by Aristotle.
 It’s obvious the real question is how the new evidence must update the category, not how the received category can judge reality.